 Machining, also known as subtractive manufacturing, is a prototyping and manufacturing process that creates the desired shape by removing unwanted material from a larger piece of material.

-Various machining techniques have been around for decades, but most fall into three principle processes each requiring a specific tool and experienced machinist.
-They are:
+Various machining techniques have been around for decades, but most fall into three principal processes:

 How does machining work?

-In modern prototype development, machining is most often done using a CNC machine, which stands for Computer Numeric Control.
-In essence, the machine uses computer software to take CAD design models and map out toolpaths, turning the designs into 3D machined parts.
-The CNC can create parts from a wide variety of materials, in varying types of finishes, with tolerances created to the nearest .001” from solid material.
-Unlike rapid prototyping, parts are machined using real materials reflecting the density, finish, and porosity of the finished design.
-Machined parts can be used for representative testing, models including sliding components where friction is a factor, and for sealed components requiring 0 rings and gasketed surfaces.
+In modern product development, machining requires using a Computer Numeric Control or CNC machine.
+A CNC machine uses computer software to take CAD design models and map out toolpaths, turning the designs into 3D machined parts.
+It can create parts from a variety of materials, in varying finishes, with tolerances to the nearest .001”.
+Unlike rapid prototyping, machined parts use real materials reflecting the end product’s density, finish, and porosity.
+Machined parts are used for representative testing, models including sliding components where friction is a factor, and sealed components requiring 0 rings and gasketed surfaces.

 What are some advantages of machining?

 - Choice of a variety of finishes and materials

 What are some disadvantages of machining?

 - Only works from one side at a time.
 The object needs to be turned and repositioned manually